First Comes Courage: Production

 First Comes Courage had the working title of "Attack by Night".
 The film was originally to have been set in France, but was changed to Norway because of the public's interest at the time in the occupation of that country.

 When director Dorothy Arzner had an attack of pleurisy, she was replaced by Charles Vidor.
 The film would turn out to be Arzner's final film.

 Some scenes were filmed on Vancouver Island, British Columbia, with military units providing extras for the scenes of the commando attack.

 Oberon and Aherne had played the leads in Beloved Enemy in 1936, with David Niven in a large supporting role.
-By 1943, when this early film about commandos was produced, Niven (according to his memoir "The Moon' a Balloon") was an actual commando fighting in World War II.